DanielJohnBenton/YouLiveHereNow/README.md

 ## Original idea?
 No. It's been done before.
 - [AI is traned to generate incredibly British place names](http://www.telegraph.co.uk/technology/2017/07/20/ai-trained-generate-incredibly-british-place-names/) - Telegraph

+This script is based very closely on [this Keras example](https://github.com/fchollet/keras/blob/fd3ac2a93ea2584d0679e27a10ebeff0508d7a37/examples/lstm_text_generation.py).

+The main changes are to train from newline-separated lists to generate small pieces of text, and tweaking various parameters and behaviour to work better for generating place names instead of just general blobs of text.

+It also works well for generating other similar lists, such as animal names.

 ## More fun/cool names - honourable mentions:
 - Eddwaldbury